simongoricar/Nano/README.md

 ```
 !who <person> - tells you "everything" about the person
 !roll <number> - right now it works only 0 to 100, will add custom number
-!dice - similar to roll
 - plugins
 - many other things
 ```